Home High Level Design V

 • so, we introduce a step called “candidate generation”, where we filter the millions of videos down to a few hundred, before ranking and forwarding them to the user

-• we can have multiple logic for candidate generation - all these candidate generators individually output some videos
+• we can have multiple candidate generators - all of them individually output some videos

 • candidate generator 1 - find videos by creators the user is subscribed to